 Upward Bound is a pre-college academic achievement program designed to help students develop the motivation and skills that are required to graduate from high school and successfully complete a college degree.
 Call (414) 229-6513 or (414) 229-6799 for more information.
 You must have a 2.0 or higher to be accepted or have potential to succeed in the program.
+Students are recruited for Upward Bound during their freshman or sophomore year of high school.

 Goals of Upward Bound: